Miriam Name Meaning: Origins & Significance

 Usage in Different Languages

-Gender and Popularity
+Gender & Popularity

-Miriam is a feminine name, and it has consistently been more popular for girls than for boys.
+Miriam is a feminine name, & it has consistently been more popular for girls than for boys.
 In fact, it is rare for boys to be given the name Miriam.
 The popularity of the name has remained relatively stable over the years, with occasional fluctuations in ranking.